Certificate of Use Miami-Dade: A Step-by-Step Guide

 Getting a Certificate of Use (CU) involves several key steps, from initial checks to final inspections.
 While the exact process can vary slightly between counties and cities in Florida, the core requirements are generally the same.
 Following these steps in order will help you stay organized and avoid common pitfalls that can delay your business opening.
 Let’s walk through the process so you know exactly what to expect.

-Step 1: Confirm Your Zoning
+Step 1: Check Your Property’s Zoning

 Before you sign a lease or invest in a property, your first move should always be to confirm the zoning.
 This step ensures that your type of business is legally allowed to operate at that specific location.
 You can do this by contacting your local zoning department.
 They will tell you if the property’s zoning designation is compatible with your business activities.
 Getting this confirmation upfront saves you from wasting time and money on an application for a location that will never be approved.
 It’s the foundational check that sets your entire project up for success.

-Step 2: Gather Your Documents and Apply
+Step 2: Prepare Your Paperwork and Apply

 Once you’ve confirmed your zoning is good to go, it’s time to prepare your application.
 You’ll need to gather several key documents, which typically include your business’s registered name, the full property address, and proof of ownership or a copy of your lease agreement.
 Some municipalities may also require a floor plan.
 Having all your paperwork organized before you start makes the process much smoother.
 Most cities, like the City of Miami, allow you to apply online through their portal, which is often the fastest way to get your application into the system.

-Step 3: Pay Fees and Schedule Inspections
+Step 3: Pay Your Fees and Schedule Inspections

 After you submit your application, you’ll receive an invoice for the required fees.
 It’s important to pay this promptly, as you can’t schedule your inspections until the payment is processed.
 The number and type of inspections will depend on your business and location, but they often include reviews from the fire department, building code enforcement, and sometimes environmental services.
 Be proactive and schedule these as soon as you’re able.
 Delays in scheduling can create a bottleneck, pushing back your opening date.
 This is a stage where our permit expediting services can help keep your project on track.

-Step 4: Pass Your Inspections
+Step 4: Prepare For and Pass Your Inspections

 Passing your inspections is the most critical hands-on part of the process.
 An inspector will visit your location to ensure it meets all safety, building, and accessibility codes.
 To prepare, do a walkthrough of your space and double-check that everything is up to standard, from fire extinguishers to electrical wiring and plumbing.
 If an inspector finds an issue, they will provide a report detailing what needs to be fixed.
 You’ll need to correct these items and schedule a re-inspection.
 Most jurisdictions give you a limited time, often 90 days, to pass all required inspections before your application expires.